 Another year, another movie implying women journalists routinely sleep with their sources for a scoop.
 The latest culprit is Richard Jewell, Clint Eastwood’s film about the media frenzy surrounding the July 1996 Centennial Olympic Park bombing during the Atlanta Summer Olympics.

 Eastwood’s film, based on Marie Brennan’s 1997 Vanity Fair story, “American Tragedy: The Ballad of Richard Jewell,” has been getting Oscars buzz even as journalists fear the film might be buying into the “fake news,” ideology of the Trump administration.
 (A claim star Walter Hauser refuted in a recent tweet.)
 After Wednesday nights premiere in Los Angeles, however, another problematic element arose: Billy Ray’s script includes a scene heavily suggesting that journalist Kathy Scruggs (Olivia Wilde) slept with FBI agent Tom Shaw (played by Jon Hamm) for a story.
-(Though they are not explicitly depicted as having sex, it is reportedly heavily implied in dialogue and subtext.)
+(Though they are not explicitely depicted as having sex, it is reportedly heavily implied in dialogue and subtext.)

 Scruggs was the Atlanta Journal-Constitution reporter who first broke the story that Richard Jewell (played by I, Tonya’s Paul Walter Hauser), a security guard who saved hundreds of lives when he alerted authorities that he had found a bomb on his rounds, was being considered as a suspect by the FBI.
 He was cleared of responsibility after 88 days of being relentless grilled, by which time he had already been vilified in the press.
-One year later, U.S. Attorney General Janet Reno apologised to Jewell for the distress the ordeal had caused him.
+One year later, U.S. Attorney General Janet Reno apologized to Jewell for the distress the ordeal had caused him.
 Jewell died in 2007, at the age of 44, from health complications.

-According to the Hollywood Reporter, current Journal-Constitution editor-in-chief Kevin Riley has denied that the behaviour of the paper’s former employee depicted in the film.
+According to the Hollywood Reporter, current Journal-Constitution editor-in-chief Kevin Riley has denied that the behavior of the paper’s former employee depicted in the film.
 "There has never been any evidence that this is how Kathy got the story," he said.
 "This came out of the blue."

 Riley reportedly saw a copy of the Ray’s script before filming began, but hoped that the scene wouldn’t appear in the final version.
 “At a time when journalism itself is under attack from a lot of corners, for a movie to fall into this kind of trope and reinforces a false stereotype — it is wrong," Riley told THR.
 "It is especially alarming to see it happening in Hollywood.
 If there is a place where there should be great awareness and sensitivity to how women are treated in their profession, it should be Hollywood."